zkmkarlsruhe/bias-workshop/README.md

-A Workshop on Bias in Artificial Intelligence
+A Workshop on Bias in Machine Learning Applications
 ============

 This repository is supposed to give an easy introduction to Artificial Neural Networks and their inherited biases.
 It is part of a free workshop series which is not directed to skilled programmers.